Facebook Pixel Student Financial Assistance | Western Kentucky University

 Students who do not meet overall SAP standards while on warning status are ineligible for financial aid for any subsequent semester(s) until they meet the criteria for reinstatement of aid (which means reaching their SAP standards by paying out-of-pocket) or have gained approval based on SAP Appeal.
 Students can take courses at WKU or visiting institutions in order to reinstate their financial aid eligibility.
 However, ONLY courses taken at WKU will calculate into student’s WKU/Institutional GPA Qualitative standards.

-Students can access the online interactive WKU GPA calculator at https://www.wku.edu/bep/gpacalculator.php to determine how many credit hours they will need to complete and what grades they will need to earn in those classes to ensure that they meet the minimum Qualitative and Quantitative SAP requirements by the end of their warning period.
+Students can access the online interactive WKU GPA calculator at https://www.wku.edu/bep/gpacalculator.php to determine how many credit hours they will need to complete and what grades they will need to earn in those classes to ensure that they meet the minimum Qualitative SAP requirements by the end of their warning period.

 Students who meet these requirements are not on warning status for the subsequent term and are now in a good standing for federal/state financial aid purposes.